ktrnka/update-your-readme/NOTES.md

 # Github Models

+Dealbreaker:
+Currently, the GITHUB_TOKEN associated with the action run doesn't have permissions to Github Models and there's no way to add those permissions.
+You can use a personal access token but to do so, you need the user to create one and add it to their secrets.

 - To use structured output, you need to override the API version
 - To use o1, you need to override it to a newer one
 - gpt4o and gpt4o-mini work with structured output.
 No other models work with it that I've tried.
 They give back different errors